emacsmirror/meep/docs/reference.rst

    Move to the inner visual-line start/end (start when ARG is negative).

 ``(meep-move-to-bounds-of-thing-beginning ARG)``
-   Move to inner bounds of thing (begging).
+   Move to inner bounds of thing (beginning).
    Move to the end with a negative ARG.

 ``(meep-move-to-bounds-of-thing-end ARG)``